 Exposed aggregate can be a durable, beautiful, and cost-effective option for your flooring – and now you can budget for this striking home upgrade at a price that works for you.

 As a proud member of the Master Builders Association, we specialise in architectural concrete and formwork design, in both the domestic and commercial sectors, and with decades of experience we have the passion, expertise and commitment to help you on your next project

-If you are considering a home renovation or remodel — and you would like to learn more about your exposed aggregate concrete options in Melbourne — feel free to reach out to one of our experts for a free quote.
+If you are considering a home renovation or remodel — and you would like to learn more about your options in Melbourne — feel free to reach out to one of our experts for a free quote.